Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 extension PassioNutritionFacts.ServingSizeUnit : RawRepresentable {
 }

 /// PassioSDKError will return the error with errorDescription if the configuration has failed. public enum PassioSDKError : LocalizedError, Codable {

     case canNotRunOnSimulator

     case keyNotValid

-    case licensedKeyHasExpired
+    case licensedKeyHasExpired(String?)

     case modelsNotValid